 For DFARS compliant information technology, you need to assess the operational risk for the processing, transmission, and storage of CUI.
 Determine whether your security measures are tested in simulations and if individuals and operations are verified frequently.

 This component covers many aspects of meeting the DFARS requirements.
 It is important to report, identify, and correct any problems in the information systems in a timely fashion.
 You must also take steps to protect systems from the introduction of malicious code and carefully monitor alerts and advisories of information security and take effective action.

 System and Communications Protection

-You must control, monitor, and protect data at the boundaries of all systems, as well as implement software development techniques, architectural designs, and system engineering principles that encourage effective system security.
+It's important to control, monitor, and protect data in all systems, as well as implement software development techniques, architectural designs, and system engineering principles that encourage effective system security.

 Achieving DFARS Compliance